Is your Windows Continuously Restarting? Try these Fixes

 Windows Is Continuously Booting After Every Restart Fix

 Continuous restarting of a Windows computer can be caused by a variety of issues, including hardware problems, software issues, and system configuration errors.
-Some of the most common causes include driver issues, malware infections, and a faulty Windows update.
+Some of the most common causes include driver issues, malware infections, and faulty Windows updates.
 In this guide, we will provide step-by-step instructions on how to troubleshoot and fix the issue, so you can get your computer back up and running smoothly.

-1. Perform a startup repair
+1. Perform a start-up repair.

 1. Start your computer and wait for it to reach the Windows loading screen.